burakbayramli/kod/nomadicterrain/README.md

 wikiloc.com, sign-up and download, and drop the gpx files under `trails` directory (defined above) and simply visit `/trail/<file.gpx>` which will plot the trail.

+Elevation

+We can create elevation / topographic models from sampled elevation data taken from Google Elevation API.
+First create the main table `create_elev_table` which will be created in file defined in parameter `elevdb``.
+We take and store 40k sample elevation data points per degree block, e.g. lat/lon 31-32 and 40-41 would be one degree block.
+0.001 degrees correspond to 100 meters.

+Once table is created, run `insert_gps_int_rows` to insert 40k sample *coordinates* (they are the same for every block), with empty elevation values.
+Sample coordinates can be created with `gen_gps_sample_coords`.

+Then run `get_elev_goog` per block, to get its missing elevation data.
+This call is restartable, will always work on missing data, so if it crashes you can restart, it will continue from where it left off.

+Now we are ready to create model.
+Run `create_rbf1_table` (one time).
+Then, run `insert_rbf1_recs` for any block.
+This inserts model parameters for block in `RBF1` table.
+Now for any coordinate in this block, you can run `/gotopo/lat/lon`.

+Flattest Path

+To get flattest path to a destination, visit `/flattestroute/lat/lon`.

 Food